Essential Steps for Sheltering in Place

 Sirens

-In some communities, sirens or other warning systems may be used to alert residents of an impending danger.
+In some communities, sirens or other warning systems may be used to alert residents of impending danger.

 Shelter-in-Place

-Prepare with Supplies
+Preparing with Supplies

 Food & bottled water